Skip to main content

 Systematic prefers-reduced-motion Across a Component Library

-A global CSS rule like @media (prefers-reduced-motion: reduce) { * { animation: none !important; } } would have been a one-line fix.
-But it's a blunt instrument.
-It removes all animation indiscriminately, including transitions that communicate state changes.
-We needed a component-level approach.
+A global CSS rule like @media (prefers-reduced-motion: reduce) { * { animation: none !important; } } would have been a one-line fix, and it's exactly the kind of fix I'd reach for at 5pm on a Friday.
+It's also a blunt instrument: it kills every animation indiscriminately, including the transitions that tell you a state actually changed.
+I wanted to decide component by component instead.

-The audit forced a classification for every animation in the library.
+The audit forced me to put every animation in the library into one of two buckets.

-Decorative animations exist for visual polish.
-Removing them changes nothing about the user's understanding of the interface:
+Decorative animations are there for polish, and pulling them changes nothing about how someone reads the interface:

 ComponentAnimationVerdict